-These are a few of the courses you will take in the Library & Information Services program.
+These are a few of the courses you can take in the Library & Information Services program.

 Basic Public Library Administration